wso2-attic/chef-apim/README.md

    Now the newly created COOKBOOK is included inside the cookbooks folder.

 - If we want to upload files which are below  250mb size, we can directly insert that file into ~/chef-repo/cookbooks/chef-wso2apim/files/ directory.
 But if the file size is above the 250mb we want to put that file into an external server.
 We have to change the external server link in attributes file.
-In the above cookbook the external server store the wso2am-2.1.0 and jdk1.8.0_121 packs.
+In the above cookbook the external server store the wso2am-2.2.0 and jdk1.8.0_121 packs.
 If we want to change that version we need to store the newly version packs in external   server and change the  default attribute default['wso2am']['java_file_cache_path'] , default['wso2am']['wso2am_file_cache_path'] and the default['wso2am']['product_version'].

 When we made changes in cookbook we have to upload the cookbook again into the Chef Server through the previous command in step 3.

 ##### **2.3.How to install and configure Chef-client**
-A bootstrap is a process that installs the Chef-client on a target system so that it can run as a Cchef-client and communicate with a Chef Server.
+A bootstrap is a process that installs the Chef-client on a target system so that it can run as a Chef-client and communicate with a Chef Server.
 There are two ways to do this:
 1. Use the knife bootstrap subcommand to bootstrap a node using the omnibus installer
 2. Use an unattended install to bootstrap a node from itself, without using SSH or WinRM